 Do you want step-by-step instruction with something more?
-The Blue Roan Horse Tutorial launches a new kind of tutorial at Colored Pencil Tutorials.
+The Blue Roan Horse Tutorial & Artist’s Journal was the first of a new kind of tutorial from Carrie Lewis.

 More about the Blue Roan Horse Tutorial & Artist’s Journal

 The Blue Roan Horse tutorial walks you step by step through the process of creating a portrait from client photographs.

 It also introduces you to Clairefontaine Pastelmat and Brush & Pencil’s Powder Blender, ACP Textured Fixative, and ACP Final Fixative.